Potentiometric titration

-As the concentration of M^{n+} changes, the E_{cell} changes correspondingly.
+As the concentration of M^{n+} changes, the E_{cell} changes correspondingly according to the Nernst equation.
 Thus the potentiometric titration involve measurement of E_{cell} with the addition of titrant.
-Types of potentiometric titration include acid–base titration (total alkalinity and total acidity), redox titration (HI/HY and cerate), precipitation titration (halides), and complexometric titration (free EDTA and Antical #5).
+Types of potentiometric titration include acid–base titration (total alkalinity and total acidity), redox titration, precipitation titration, and complexometric titration (e.g. free EDTA).

 History

 The first potentiometric titration was carried out in 1893 by Robert Behrend at Ostwald's Institute in Leipzig.
 He titrated mercurous solution with potassium chloride, potassium bromide, and potassium iodide.
 He used a mercury electrode along with a mercury/mercurous nitrate reference electrode.
 He found that in a cell composed of mercurous nitrate and mercurous nitrate/mercury, the initial voltage is 0.
 If potassium chloride is added to mercurous nitrate on one side, mercury (I) chloride is precipitated.
 This decreased the osmotic pressure of mercury (I) ions on the side and creates a potential difference.
 This potential difference increases slowly as additional potassium chloride is added, but then increases more rapidly.
 He found the greatest potential difference is achieved once all of the mercurous nitrate has been precipitated.
 This was used to discern end points of titrations.